Status: Marine Conservation Zone (MCZ)

 Fulmar MCZ was originally recommended by the Net Gain regional project in 2011 to help meet the targets of protecting subtidal coarse sediment and subtidal sand broad-scale habitat features, and for the presence of ocean quahog.
 The presence of these features in the site was based on a modelled habitat map developed by the UKSeaMap project in 2010 and ground-truthing carried out using data from British Geological Survey (BGS) and historical surveys (1902–2011).

 Since the site was recommended, more data for Fulmar MCZ have been collected through additional data analysis and another site survey in 2012.
 Ground-truthing confirmed the presence of subtidal mud and subtidal mixed sediments broad-scale habitats in the site and formed the basis for a new modelled habitat map to revise the extent of subtidal sand and subtidal coarse sediment at the site.
 The survey, along with other data sourced confirmed the presence of ocean quahog at the site.
 Community analysis and biotope identification has also been conducted.
-Further detail on the evidence for this MCZ can be found in the Evidence section.
+Further detail on the evidence for this MCZ can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this MCZ can be found in the designation order listed in the Relevant Documentation section.